All Episodes

 These were reported as merit bonuses that they are contractually permitted to get.

-If you violate their contract, if you don't give them their bonuses, you have got a lawsuit on your hands, and 80% of this company is now owned by Barney Frank and Chris Dodd and Pelosi, and so they would be sued.
+If you violate their contract, if you don't give them their bonuses, you have got a lawsuit on your hands.

 The government would be sued by these people.

-Now, I realize I realize that I'm on the short end of this stick.
+Now, I realize, I realize that I'm on the short end of this stick.

-And trash this stuff that's going on and on about taxpayer dollars being wasted, and who do these rotten, dirty executives think they are?
+And who do these rotten, dirty executives think they are?

-But as I told you, folks, I'm not a man of polls, I'm a man of principle.
+But as I told you, folks, I'm not a man of polls.

 And this is chump change compared to the waste and the fraud that exists daily in the United States government.

-I told it for a putty tat.
+I thought it threw a pretty tat.

-I thought he tore a putty tat.
+I thought it threw a pretty tat.

-I thought I saw a bird.
+I thought I threw a bird.

-Steffi said, you know, I think a lot of people just don't understand how this can be, especially when these bonuses are going to the financial products division of the company, which brought the company down.
+Stephanie said, you know, I think a lot of people just don't understand how this can be, especially when these bonuses are going to the financial products division of the company, which brought the company down.

 George, look, there are a lot of terrible things that have happened in the last 18 months, but what's happened to AIG is the most outrageous.